DFKI-NI/syclops/paper.md

 5. Comprehensive Ground Truth Annotations: The pipeline generates a wide range of accurate ground truth annotations, including semantic segmentation, instance segmentation, depth maps, object coordinates, bounding boxes, object poses, keypoints, and object volume.

-6. Agricultural Focus: While versatile, Syclops has a particular emphasis on agricultural and outdoor scenarios, addressing a gap in existing synthetic data generation tools.
+6. Off-Highway Focus: While versatile, Syclops has a particular emphasis on off-highway scenarios such as agriculture, addressing a gap in existing synthetic data generation tools.

 # Architecture and Implementation

 Syclops is implemented in Python and uses Blender's Python API for 3D scene creation and rendering.
-The pipeline consists of several key components (compare Fig. 1 for an overview):
+The pipeline consists of several key components (compare \autoref{fig:architecture} for an overview):

 1. Job Configuration: A YAML-based system for defining scene composition, sensor properties, and output types.
 2. Asset Management: A module for organizing and accessing 3D models, textures, and materials.